kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/executive-functioning-skills.md

   <summary> Open to see some useful advice for Juma (or anyone with inhibitory control challenges). </summary>

 - Morning:
   - Establish a morning routine that includes specific time slots for phone usage.
-He can set a limit on the amount of time he spends on his phone before starting his study session.
+You can set a limit on the amount of time you spends on your phone before starting your study session.
 Using apps or features that track and limit screen time can be helpful.
-  - Keep the phone out of sight and in a different room while studying to minimize distractions and resist the impulse to check notifications.
+  - Keep your phone out of sight and in a different room while studying to minimize distractions and resist the impulse to check notifications.
 - Mid-morning:
-  - Practice active listening during lectures.
-Juma can engage with the material by taking detailed notes, asking questions, and participating in discussions.
-Actively involving himself in the learning process can help improve his focus and inhibit distractions.
+  - Practice active listening during classes.
+You can engage with the material by taking detailed notes, asking questions, and participating in the class discussions.
+Actively involving yourself in the learning process can help improve your focus and block out distractions.
-  - Utilize active learning strategies like summarizing key points, repeating information in his own words, or visualizing concepts to help maintain attention and enhance understanding.
+  - Utilize active learning strategies like summarizing key points, repeating information in your own words, or visualizing concepts can help maintain attention and enhance understanding.
 - Lunchtime:
   - Plan and prepare healthy meals in advance to avoid impulsive food choices.
-Juma can pack a nutritious lunch or snacks from home to resist the temptation of unhealthy options nearby.
+You can pack a nutritious lunch or snacks from home to resist the temptation of unhealthy options nearby.
-  - Engage in mindful eating by focusing on the taste, texture, and satisfaction of the chosen meal.
-This can help Juma resist immediate gratification and make healthier choices.
--Evening:
+- Evening:
   - Create a distraction-free study environment by putting the phone in a different room, using website blockers to limit access to social media, or employing productivity apps that block distracting notifications.
 - Night:
    - Establish a bedtime routine that promotes healthy sleep habits.
-He can set a specific time to wind down, avoid stimulating activities like watching TV or playing video games close to bedtime, and create a relaxing environment conducive to sleep.
+You can set a specific time to wind down, avoid stimulating activities like watching TV or playing video games close to bedtime, and create a relaxing environment conducive to sleep.
-  - Set a bedtime alarm to remind him of his commitment to getting adequate rest.
-Resisting the urge to stay up late can help improve his overall cognitive functioning, including inhibitory control.
+  - Set a bedtime alarm to remind you of your commitment to getting adequate rest.
+Resisting the urge to stay up late can help improve your overall cognitive functioning.

 </details>